With summer winding down in Arlington, now is an ideal time to get a kick start on air conditioner maintenance.

 - Taking a look at the blower, motor, drain line and coils

-There’s still time to have a tune-up done this fall—and we can get your furnace prepped for heating season too.
+You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.

-There’s also some maintenance you can do on your own between professional tune-ups.
-You just need about an hour to wash your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?